sandra-calvo/conversation-with-discovery/README.md

 ### Runo on Bluemix
 copy the manifest.yml.template to manifest.yml file
+edit manifest.yml to include your credentials edit manifest,yml and change name and host to unique values check the domain to match the region you are working on

-edit manifest.yml to include your credentials use cf push to deploy the application to Bluemis
+use cf push to deploy the application to Bluemis

 Note: You need to be logged in with the commandline tool